 Ensuring Humane Care and Use of Lab Animals in Our R&D Programs

 We recognize that high-quality science and humane animal care are inseparable.
 That’s why we’re devoted to ensuring the humane care and use of laboratory animals in our research and development programs.
 AbbVie’s laboratory animal research programs and facilities meet and consistently exceed U.S. and EU regulations, as well as those in other countries, as applicable.
-AbbVie voluntarily sought and maintains accreditation from Association for the Assessment and Accreditation of Laboratory Animal Care International (AAALAC) for all animal programs.
+AbbVie voluntarily sought and maintains accreditation from AAALAC for all animal programs.
 For outsourced studies, we preferentially work with contract laboratories accredited by AAALAC and/or we perform welfare assessments to ensure they meet our high standards for animal care and use.
+Since 2001, AbbVie has partnered with several agencies on a dog adoption program for retired research dogs.

 Minimizing Animal Testing Led by AbbVie Committees